web3-authn/tatchi/passkey-sdk/src/core/WalletIframe/client/README-progress-bus.md

 File: `passkey-sdk/src/core/WalletIframe/client/router.ts`

-`showFrameForActivation()` ensures the service iframe is mounted, then sets these styles:
+`showFrameForActivation()` ensures the service iframe is mounted, then delegates to the OverlayController to expand to fullscreen.
+Effective styles are:

 - `position: fixed; inset: 0; top: 0; left: 0; width: 100vw; height: 100vh;`
 - `opacity: 1; pointer-events: auto; z-index: 2147483646;`
 - Removes `aria-hidden` and `tabindex` attributes

 This makes the wallet iframe cover the viewport so clicks and the WebAuthn transient activation are captured in the wallet document.
 The actual transaction modal or secure UI is rendered inside the wallet iframe (either directly or inside its own nested, same‑origin iframe for the modal host).
-Once activation completes (or moves to non‑interactive phases), `hideFrameForActivation()` restores the iframe to:
+Once activation completes (or moves to non‑interactive phases), `hideFrameForActivation()` (via the OverlayController) restores the iframe to:

 - `width: 0px; height: 0px; opacity: 0; pointer-events: none; z-index: ''`
 - Restores `aria-hidden` and `tabindex="-1"`

 This minimizes any interaction blocking of the parent app and keeps the iframe invisible when not needed.

+See: `passkey-sdk/src/core/WalletIframe/client/overlay-controller.ts` for the single source of truth that applies these CSS mutations and manages sticky mode.

+## Concurrency: multiple in‑flight requests

+The overlay must not close while any request still needs user activation.
+ProgressBus maintains a per‑request demand map and applies aggregated visibility:

+- On every progress event, the latest demand for that `requestId` is stored.
+- Overlay is shown when any demand is `show`.
+- Overlay hides only when all demands are `hide` or `none`.
+- On completion/timeout, the router unregisters the request; if no other request wants visibility, the overlay is hidden.

+API surface:

+- `ProgressBus.wantsVisible(): boolean` — returns true if any in‑flight request currently demands `show`.
+The router uses this to avoid premature hides.

 ## Iframe permissions policy